Simon Grant

 Respect to the Guardians past and present of Dharug country on which I live.

-My hope is that my paintings invoke a raw and honest response that allows the viewer to momentarily be elsewhere in their mind and their heart.
+That is my intention.
+My hope is that my paintings evoke a response that allows the observer to momentarily be elsewhere in their mind and their heart.

 “Simon, your wonderful painting arrived today.
 Of course, it’s even more astonishing in real life, and I will cherish it always.”